-6.27 The following measures to provide accessibility by foot and cycle are proposed and illustrated, where appropriate, on the Pedestrian and Cyclist Movement Strategy Plan:
+6.27 The following measures to provide accessibility by foot and cycle are proposed and illustrated, where appropriate, on the Indicative Active Travel Strategy Plan:

 - The development street pattern and travel connections within the site have been designed to encourage active lifestyles and the subsequent benefits to health and wellbeing.
-Internally walking/cycling routes are proposed around the site, connecting to Longfield Road via the site access, as well as a connection to the existing PRoW to the east of the site. - An additional pedestrian connection is proposed from the site to the National Autistic Helen Alison School.
-This will be discussed further with the local highway authority, and the school, as the proposals progress. - The development will provide connections to existing pedestrian infrastructure, along Longfield Road through a footway along the site frontage from the site access.
-There are a series of Public Rights of Way (PRoWs) surrounding the site which provide connections to local woodland and open spaces including Camer Park Country Park. - Where possible pedestrian links will be suitable for use by disabled people; - Particular attention will be paid to ensure surface material quality and sufficient active overlooking, to provide a sense of safety and security for users; and - To ensure that vehicular movement corridors do not become a barrier to pedestrian/cyclist movements crossing points will be defined where appropriate, to enable all users to cross safely.
+Internally a circular walking/cycling route is proposed around the periphery of the site as shown on the extract below, connecting to Green Lane and Wrotham Road via dedicated pedestrian/cycle access points. - There is a network of PRoWs around the site which provide connections to other areas of the village and the wider countryside including Camer Park Country Park. - The development will provide connections to existing pedestrian infrastructure, notably along Wrotham Road through a shared footway/cycleway along the site frontage from the main site access, as well as crossing opportunities over to Camer Parade and local bus stops. - Where possible pedestrian links will be suitable for use by disabled people; - Particular attention will be paid to ensure surface material quality and sufficient active overlooking, to provide a sense of safety and security for users; and - To ensure that vehicular movement corridors do not become a barrier to pedestrian/cyclist movements crossing points will be defined where appropriate, to enable all users to cross safely.